Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Section 8-2 Transitional arrangement

-Bachelor’s students belonging to the autumn 2017 year group or previous year groups have a right to study in accordance with previous regulations until 30 June 2021.
+Bachelor’s students belonging to the autumn 2017 year group or previous year groups have a regular right to study for four years in accordance with previous Bachelor's regulations.

-Master’s students belonging to the spring 2018 year group or previous year groups have a right to study in accordance with previous regulations until 31 December 2020.
+Master’s students belonging to the spring 2018 year group or previous year groups have a regular right to study for three years in accordance with previous Master’s regulations.

 Section 3-4 Leave of absence will not apply to students who were on a leave of absence when the regulations entered into force until they submit a new application for a leave of absence.